Kevin Geer

+Early life

+Geer was born in Reno, Nevada, and raised in Los Angeles, California.
 Kevin Geer's father died when he was an infant.
 He moved from Reno, Nevada, to Los Angeles with his mother, Claire Scully Geer.

+Career

 After graduating from a military academy in southern California, he moved to New York to become an actor, beginning his career in 1975, his best noted stage performances included A Streetcar Named Desire (1988), The Rose Tattoo (1995), Flyovers, Side Man (both 1998) and Twelve Angry Men (2004).

-His television appearances included Oz, Law & Order, Homicide, China Beach, M*A*S*H and MacGyver.
-He also appeared in the films A Force of One (1979), The Pelican Brief (1993), The Contender (2000), American Gangster (2007), Bunker Hill (2008) and The Men Who Stare at Goats (2009).
+He appeared in the films A Force of One (1979), The Pelican Brief (1993), The Contender (2000), American Gangster (2007), Bunker Hill (2008), The Men Who Stare at Goats (2009), and Shelter (2014).

+Some of his television appearances included The Waltons, M*A*S*H, The Equalizer, MacGyver, China Beach, Oz, Homicide: Life on the Street, and several of the Law & Order franchise shows.

+Awards

+He received the 2017 Obie Award for Outstanding Performance in memoriam of his sustained excellence in the theatre and dedication to his craft.

+Death

-Geer was born in Reno, Nevada, and raised in Los Angeles, California.
-He died from a heart attack on January 25, 2017, at his Manhattan home.
+Geer died from a heart attack on January 25, 2017, at his Manhattan home.
 He was 64.
-He received the 2017 Obie Award for Outstanding Performance in memoriam of his sustained excellence in the theatre and dedication to his craft.